-When two worms mate, they join and begin secreting mucus to create a mucus ring around them.
-After a few hours the worms separate and lay eggs and fertilize the inside of the cocoon.
+When two red wiggler worms mate, they join and begin secreting mucus to create a mucus ring around them.
+After a few hours, the worms separate, lay their compost worm eggs, and fertilize the inside of the cocoon.

 When a red worm reaches maturity, a bulbous gland appears about 1/3 of the way down its body.
 You have probably seen this on an earthworm or nightcrawler.
 This gland plays an important role in the mating process as it produces the mucus needed for cocoon production.